 During Africa Code Week 2017, Code4CT ran six Intro to Coding workshops at the American Corner in the Cape Town Central Library.read more

-During the July school holiday, 70 newly recruited Grade 10 girls spent 5 days building on their newfound web development skills at Code for Cape Town’s Code Week 2017.read more
+During the July school holiday, newly recruited Grade 10 girls spent five days building on their new found web development skills at Code for Cape Town’s Code Week 2017.read more

-South Africa’s largest online retailer, takealot.com has been a #FriendofCode4CT this year by sponsoring two Power of Coding workshops, hosting our learners at their Cape Town offices during a Data Science module and hosting the final showcase for our Grade 11 Front...read more
+South Africa’s largest online retailer and #FriendofCode4CT, takealot.com, sponsored two Power of Coding workshops, hosting our learners at their Cape Town offices during a Data Science module and hosting the final showcase for our Grade 11 Front End Development and...read more

 Consulting agency, Deloitte Digital has been a #FriendofCode4CT this year by providing curriculum on User Experience Design, teaching our learners, and hosting our learners at their Cape Town offices during a Front End Web Development module that took place during the...read more